- How to not get infected

 Ignore “secret treatments” and home remedies

 Be good to your body.
 Expect companies to capitalize on your fear.
-Don’t buy products that claim to protect or heal you at this point.
-Currently available products like ibuprofen and paracetamol can be useful to lessen some symptoms; however so far, nothing has been proven to do above random noise.
-Don’t believe individuals who say that crystals, essential oils, etc. have helped them; the folks sharing these products may have the best intentions, or they may be predatory.
+Don’t put your trust in products or pharmaceuticals that are not backed by rigorous clinical testing.
+Expect to hear individuals who claim that crystals, essential oils, etc. have helped them; the folks sharing these products may have the best intentions, or they may be predatory.
 But the idea is the same: many patients spontaneously do get better on their own because most cases are mild and resolve without pharmaceutical intervention.
 Instead of worrying about remedies, eat good food.
 Exercise.
 Meditate.
 Rest.
 Don’t neglect your mental health and don’t use your anxiety as an excuse for poor behavior towards others.

 Do not binge on news or social media

 Once you’ve done everything you can, step back.
 Way back.
 Watch something funny.
 Read a good book.
 Learn an instrument.
 Garden.
 Hug your kid.
 Call your mom.
 Hug your mom.
 Call your kid.
 Be present.
 Take this moment to be grateful that you are alive on this amazing planet.
 We are in this together; look after each other.